-When we think about infants, we typically don’t imagine a swaddled newborn perched on a desk, avidly focusing on a class lecture.
+When we think about Young Toddlers, we typically don’t imagine a swaddled newborn perched on a desk, avidly focusing on a class lecture.
 While newborns certainly aren’t expected to learn in that sort of scenario – especially considering their inability to sit up on their own – infants, starting from birth, need to develop sensory perception, movement, language, and consistency.

-Sensory Perception: Having spent nine months bundled in a womb where sounds were dulled and sights, smells, and tastes were absent, an infant will be very sensitive.
+Sensory Perception: Having spent nine months bundled in a womb where sounds were dulled and sights, smells, and tastes were absent, an Young Toddler will be very sensitive.
 Even though we must stimulate an infant, we must also take caution to avoid overwhelming their senses.
 Loose cotton clothes with gentle dye won’t irritate a baby’s skin, and try to avoid showy, plastic, electronic toys that spew light and flare sound.
 Opt for simple stimuli made from a variety of materials, such as a crochet ball, a silk scarf, or even a potted plant.
 With contrasting mobiles, natural rattles, and toys of different textures, babies will enjoy their new experiences as they explore their world.

 Movement: In this new world, babies are finally able to freely move about.
-Progressing throughout the first year, infants are able to kick, stretch, grasp, support their head, crawl, and may even begin learning to walk.
+Progressing throughout the first year, Young Toddlers are able to kick, stretch, grasp, support their head, crawl, and may even begin learning to walk.
 Practicing “tummy-time” and push-ups will help lead to mastery of the crawl, and practicing pull-ups on a low bar and the use of a walker will help lead to mastery of the walk.
 Providing an infant with the freedom from restrictive clothes and furniture will ease movement, and out-of-reach toys will encourage further action.

 Consistency: Babies don’t like change.
 Even as we age, we still tend to dislike change.
 During infancy, we found security in consistent order, routines, and rules.
-By finding consistencies in the surroundings, such as furniture, family, or teachers, infants develop their own mental order.
+By finding consistencies in the surroundings, such as furniture, family, or teachers, Young Toddlers develop their own mental order.
 Rearranging furniture, hanging a new painting, or even getting a new hairstyle can throw off a baby’s balance and cause distress.

 Let us know your thoughts in the comments below!